codepretzel09/configorator/README.md

 1. run bootstrap.sh / Clone the repo

-    bootstrap.sh will install git and go and clone the repo
+    bootstrap.sh will install git, go, and clone the repo

     Alternatively, If you already have git and go installed, you can clone the repo ``` git clone https://github.com/codepretzel09/configorator.git ``` and proceed to the next step